olsson-group/ito/README.md

 ```
 positional arguments:
   trajs            Specify the path to the trajectory file containing the trajectories to be analyzed.
 Default is 'storage/samples/latest'.
-If the default path is unchanged, ensure
+If the default path is unchanged, ensure that the sampling

-optional arguments:
+                   script has been run prior to analysis.

+options:
   -h, --help       show this help message and exit
-                   that the sampling script has been run prior to analysis.
   --root ROOT      Set the base directory where input data is located and where analysis outputs will be stored.
 The default directory is 'storage'.
-Modify this if your data and
+Modify this if your data and output directories are
-                   output directories are different.
+                   different.
   --lag LAG        Define the temporal lag (in steps) between frames in the ITO trajectory.
 This value will be used to analyse the reference trajs such that time steps match.
-The
-                   default value is 100.
+The default value is 100.
   --no_plot_start  Include this flag to prevent marking the starting point of trajectories in the generated plots.
 By default, the starting point is marked.
-This should only be
+This should only be used if the trajectories
-                   used if the trajectories was generated with --init_from_eq
+                   was generated with --init_from_eq
 ```

 Running the script will calculate the VAMP2-scores of the trajectories as well as VAMP2-scores of the reference trajectories, calculated with the appropriate lag.